uswds/uswds-site/pages/style/color.md

 ```

 ## Using colors in utilities, settings, and component Sass
-You'll access USWDS typecale units using a few different techniques, depending on your situation and coding style.
+You'll access USWDS colors using a few different techniques, depending on your situation and coding style.

 {:.margin-bottom-0}
 ### Settings